ltebs-polimi/AY2122_II_Project-5/README.md

 This section of code is responsible for data acquisition and processing, which includes managing the PSoC registers (reading them, writing them and averaging the values sampled by both sensors) and for the communication between the bluetooth module and the pc.

 The different operations are managed with an UART which parses through the operations based on the data it receives from the GUI.
-When the user clicks $Start  sampling$ the PSoC code is put into motion, the data from the accelerometers is sampled, averaged, and sent back to the GUI with the bluetooth module, for each position.
+When the user clicks $Start$ $sampling$ the PSoC code is put into motion, the data from the accelerometers is sampled, averaged, and sent back to the GUI with the bluetooth module, for each position.

 All code files of this section have been individually commented for clarity.